mmannings/coy-ontology/ontology/mapping/logmap-mappings/README.md

 #### Step 3: Produce mappings between TIVA 21 and ISIC rev 4 (csv file)

 To produce semantic mappings between ISIC Rev 4 and TIVA SKOS classifications the [LogMap](https://git.tib.eu/terminology/sandbox/logmap-matcher) matcher tool is used.
 Java code that runs LogMap is available within the LogMap project.
+Input ontologies for the mapping are TTL file created in Step 1 and Step 2, i.e. **isic4_data.ttl** and **tiva-21.ttl** files respectively.
-Output of the mapping is a csv file that contains the following columns:
+To generate mappings one should run '''MappingsBetweenIsicAndTiva.java''' file withing the LogMap project.
+Output of the mapping is a csv file that contains the following data:

 '''
 - source_iri: IRI for ISIC Rev 4 instance of SKOS concept.
 - target_iri:  IRI for TIVA instance of SKOS concept.